asoonami/personal-user-manual/README.md

 - General core working hours are 9-6pm central time.
 It is generally easier for me to work later than to start earlier, as early mornings are me time to workout and meditate.

 ### Preferred Working Style
 - Like transparency and stay well informed.
-Intentional obsfucation is a pet-peeve of mine.
 - Prefer pairing or small team collaboration rather than large meetings.
 - Tend to listen first to gather information, before responding.
-If I am quiet and staring into space, I am not distracted or ignoring you.
+If I am quiet and staring into space, I am not ignoring you.
 I am merely thinking before responding.
 - When there isn't any group concensus, I will generally make a decision to move us forward.
-If you think a different decision is needed, I will not be offended if you bring it up either within the group or to me directly for discussion.
+If you think a different decision is needed, I will not be offended if you bring it up.
 - Visual communicator, and am bias towards diagrams, workflows, and screen sharing during meetings.
 - I am trying to be better at speaking up in larger group settings, and get over the fear of being judged.